On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

-As a final note, the Declare Miner~\cite{DBLP:journals/is/MaggiCFK18}, which is used in \cref{sec:isolated_behaviors,sec:overlapping_behaviors}, does not discover binary constraints where both activities in the constraint are the same.
-This is reasonable for most \declare templates, e.g., \constraint{Succession}(\activity{A}, \activity{A}) would imply an infinite trace, and \constraint{Co-Existence}(\activity{A}, \activity{A}) is always satisfied and therefore not meaningful.
-The exception, in the context of this paper, is the template \constraint{Not Chain Succession}.
-Specifically, \constraint{Not Chain Succession}(\activity{A}, \activity{A}) indicates that \activity{A} cannot be immediately followed by itself, i.e., there cannot be a self-loop on the activity, but it may still reoccur later.
-This can be circumvented by explicitly checking whether any consecutive occurrences of a given activity appear in the event log.
+While technically not an extension of the \declare language, it is important to note that Declare Miner~\cite{DBLP:journals/is/MaggiCFK18}, which is used in \cref{sec:isolated_behaviors,sec:overlapping_behaviors}, does not discover binary constraints where both activities are the same.
+This is reasonable for most \declare constraints, e.g., \constraint{Succession}(\activity{A}, \activity{A}) implies an infinite trace, while \constraint{Co-Existence}(\activity{A}, \activity{A}) is always satisfied and, therefore, not meaningful.
+The exception, in the context of this paper, is \constraint{Not Chain Succession}.
+Specifically, \constraint{Not Chain Succession}(\activity{A}, \activity{A}) indicates that \activity{A} cannot be immediately followed by itself, i.e., there cannot be a self-loop on \activity{A}, but \activity{A} may still be repeated later.
+Such constraints can be easily discovered by checking the given event log for any consecutive occurrences of the same activity.